-An employee who is subject to discipline or dismissal shall have the right to request the presence of a Union representative to act on his/her behalf.
-The employee shall be advised of this right prior to proceeding with the disciplinary meeting.
+An employee who is subject to discipline or dismissal shall have a Union representative present to act on their behalf, the employee shall be advised prior to proceeding with the disciplinary meeting.

 19.03 NOTICE

 Beyond a verbal warning, the Employer shall provide an employee with written notice stating the disciplinary action to be taken, and the reasons for this action.
 The Union office will receive a copy of this written notice.